 - Stainless steel crowns are prefabricated crowns that are used on permanent teeth primarily as a temporary measure.
 The crown protects the tooth or filling while a permanent crown is made from another material.
 For children, a stainless steel crown is commonly used to fit over a primary tooth that's been prepared to fit it.
 The crown covers the entire tooth and protects it from further decay.
 When the primary tooth comes out to make room for the permanent tooth, the crown comes out naturally with it.
 In general, stainless steel crowns are used for children's teeth because they don't require multiple dental visits to put in place and so are more cost- effective than custom-made crowns and prophylactic dental care needed to protect a tooth without a crown.

 - Metals used in crowns include gold alloy, other alloys (for example, palladium), or a base-metal alloy (for example, nickel or chromium).
-Compared with other crown types, less tooth structure needs to be removed with metal crowns, and tooth wear to opposing teeth is kept to a minimum.
 Metal crowns withstand biting and chewing forces well and probably last the longest in terms of wear down.
 Also, metal crowns rarely chip or break.
 The metallic color is the main drawback.
 Metal crowns are a good choice for out-of-sight molars.

 - Porcelain-fused-to-metal dental crowns can be color matched to your adjacent teeth (unlike the metallic crowns).
 However, more wearing to the opposing teeth occurs with this crown type compared with metal or resin crowns.
 The crown's porcelain portion can also chip or break off.
 Next to all-ceramic crowns, porcelain-fused-to-metal crowns look most like normal teeth.
 However, sometimes the metal underlying the crown's porcelain can show through as a dark line, especially at the gum line and even more so if your gums recede.
 These crowns can be a good choice for front or back teeth as well as long bridges where the metal is needed for strength.